I have read or listened to every book on this page, & would recommend all of them to my best friend.

 If you want to make judgements like the VERY BEST, get this book.

-you can make decisions that maximize your results in life & business.
+By learning how superforecasters do what they do you can make decisions that maximize your results in life & business.

-than top U.S. security analysts who have access to top secret information superforecasters lack, yet they consistently outperform the analysts.
+Superforecasters are even better in making predictions than top U.S. security analysts who have access to top secret information superforecasters lack, yet they consistently outperform the analysts.

 No matter what you're making judgements about, learning how to superforecasters do it can radically improve your success by applying their superior decision making strategies.